digitalbazaar/eslint-config-digitalbazaar/README.md

 ```

 ## Usage
-We export multiple config files that can be used to extend your rules.

-All rules can accessed via the shorthand `digitalbazaar`
+All rules can be accessed via the shorthand `digitalbazaar`
 or using the full module name `eslint-config-digitalbazaar`.

 Eslint's documentation on [shareable configs](https://eslint.org/docs/developer-guide/shareable-configs) can be found here.